 How does the customer learn about the program?

 - Signage at the cash register and posters should be displayed to let your customers know that your business supports the conservation of land and water.
 We have signs and brochures that can assist in this notification.
 We ask that at least two signs are used, one on the door and one next to the cash register.

 - There are different ways that businesses solicit the donation.
 We are willing to sit down and discuss what option works best for your situation.
 Many businesses let the signs do the talking and only bring it up if the customer asks questions.

-- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in 1% for Land & Rivers Fund.
+- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in the Land & Rivers Fund.
 See the Benefits to Participating Business section above.